balena-io-experimental/artikcloud-balena-python/README.md

 3. Get credentials from devices dashboard
 4. Set up rules to trigger actions on the device (optional)

-## Resin setup
+## balena setup

-A summarized/shortened version of setting up the resin.io side of the deployment.
+A summarized/shortened version of setting up the balena side of the deployment.

-1. Create a new application in the resin.io dashboard.
+1. Create a new application in the balena dashboard.
 2. Deploy a new device
 3. Set up environment variables (see below)
 4. Push code to the application